Footsteps unseen

 shut down his compassion?”
 Selah

-10 Then I said,
+10 Then I say,

-that the Most High’s power to rescue
+is that the Most High’s ability to rescue

 is no longer there for me!”